-While Labor Day signals the impending end of summer, there’s still some time left to grill—and to make the most of it, we’ve collected our most popular BBQ recipes for you.
+Memorial Day signals the impending start of summer, and to make the most of it, we’ve collected our most popular BBQ recipes for you.

 You’ve got the grill.
 You’ve got the gadgets.
-You’ve even studied grilling tips from a pitmaster and researched the best meat delivery services so you’re free-range, grass-fed, kosher victims are set to arrive at the door any minute.
-Guestlist?
+You’ve even studied BBQ tips from a pitmaster and researched the best meat delivery services so your free-range, grass-fed, kosher proteins are set to arrive at the door any minute.
+Patio-proof, unbreakable dinnerware?
 Check.
-Fire extinguisher?
+Slushy cocktails to go in those sturdy glasses?
 Double check.
 What else is there?

-From sauce-slathered short ribs to miraculously moist grilled chicken, homemade seasonings, and even a few seafood surprises, we’ve gathered Chowhound’s 13 most popular and clicked-on BBQ recipes from the past year to give you a head start on your summer cookin’.
+From sauce-slathered short ribs to miraculously moist grilled chicken, homemade seasonings, and even a few seafood surprises, we’ve gathered Chowhound’s 13 most popular and clicked-on BBQ recipes from last summer to give you a head start on this season’s outdoor cookin’.
 Bust out the charcoal and lighter fluid cuz it’s gonna be a hot one!

-And for even more, check out the recipes and cooking tips our Chowhound community is buzzin’ about for BBQ season.
+Check out even more recipes and cooking tips our Chowhound community loves.

 This popular ribs recipe is easy, technically speaking, but does require some prep and planning.
 A lot of it can be done ahead of time if you have the luxury, and finished on the grill when guests start to arrive.
 Serve with some crisp summer slaw and baked potatoes.
 Get our Easy BBQ Baby Back Pork Ribs recipe.

-For something, a little unexpected try grilled fish tacos at the next summer BBQ gathering you host.
+For something, a little unexpected try grilled fish tacos next time you break out the BBQ.
 Marinate the white fish—something semi-firm like snapper, cod, or mahi-mahi—and serve with pickled onions, lime wedges, and sliced avocado.
 Get our Easy Fish Tacos recipe.

 Related Reading: 9 Interesting Sides for Summer Grilling and BBQ

 This is a classic beef seasoning that you can buy in the store but it’s much more fun to say you made your own, right?
-You can always package it up and give it out to BBQ guests for a fun take-home.
+If you’re hosting a socially distant BBQ, you can always package it up and give it out to guests for a fun take-home.
 Get our Montreal Steak Seasoning recipe.

 Fun fact about Country Style Pork Ribs: They’re not actually ribs but rather a boneless cut from the loin.
 Let a rub sit on the meat overnight for best results and then grill until a nice crust appears.
 Get our Grilled Country-style Pork Ribs recipe.